Skip to Content

 Then add tomato paste, wine, Worcestershire sauce and stock/beer.

-Although the alcohol will be burned off during the cooking process, we understand that some people prefer to cook without using wine or beer.
+Although the alcohol will burn off during the cooking process, I understand that some people prefer to cook without using wine or beer.

 Instead, you can substitute beef stock for either or both ingredients.
-However, the taste will slightly be different but still delicious!
+However, the taste will slightly be different but it will still taste delicious!

 Simmer to reduce the liquid down until you have a thick meaty mixture.
 Taste the mixture and add additional seasonings as desired.
 Then remove the pan from the heat.